yhamami/mathematical-intuition-workshops/liege-edition.md

 # Registration

 The event is free but registration for online or physical attendance is mandatory.
-You can register here.
+A call for registration will be sent at a later stage.

+# Call for Abstracts

+Five time slots are reserved for contributed talks (all the talks will be in person, so it is not possible to submit an abstract for an online talk).
+We welcome abstract submissions on any aspects of mathematical intuition from researchers in the philosophy, history, psychology and pedagogy of mathematics.
+Priority will be given to abstracts that combine different perspectives on mathematical intuition.
+Abstracts should not be longer than 250 words.
+The deadline for abstract submission is **July 1st**.
+Notification of acceptance will be sent out by **July 15th**.
+To submit an abstract, please use the following [form](https://forms.gle/vSMNusELhGu9TFBx5).

 # Contact